PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 }
 ```

-To present the end user with our migration(s), we can either publish (specific) migrations (method 1) or load all migrations from our package automatically (method 2).
+From this point on, there are two possible approaches to present the end user with our migration(s).
+We can either publish (specific) migrations (method 1) or load all migrations from our package automatically (method 2).

 ### Publishing Migrations (method 1)